songlab-cal/CherryML/README.md

                 if it was provided).
 It is of type cherryml_io.Tree.
 Note that FastCherries only estimates the cherries in the tree and therefore returns a star-type tree with all the inferred cherries hanging from the root.
-Such as tree might look like this in newick format:
+Such a tree might look like this in newick format:
                 "((leaf_1:0.17,leaf_2:0.17)internal-0:1,(leaf_3:0.17,leaf_4:0.17)internal-1:1);"
             - "time_...": The time taken by this substep.
 (They should add up